 Play and Learning (Part I)

 Why is it that the older children get, the less play seems to be connected with learning?
 Personally, I think the two concepts are nearly synonymous.
 Sometimes I read things that imply that play is great for young children but not so great for older, more serious students.
 Often, the notion is that all children need more formal instruction and they need to learn knowledge and skills contained in some syllabus or curriculum, something that mere play will not get them.
 The inference here is that play is informal (and less effective for learning) and instruction is formal (and more effective for learning).
-At least, that is the inference I make but I strongly disagree with that way of thinking about play.
+At least, that is the inference I make but I strongly disagree with thinking about play that way.

-Nevertheless, I try to see the logic in this that line of thinking that considers play a low level learning strategy.
+Nevertheless, I try to see the logic in this line of thinking that considers play a low level learning strategy.
 One needs only to consider any of the most serious professions that often involve life and death decisions, such as medicine and law enforcement or considering other activities where one wrong decision or oversight in planning might mean serious injury or death, such as rock climbing or scuba diving.
 All of these require the actors to learn knowledge and skills and execute them at a consistently high level of competence.
 I am guessing (I don’t really know for sure) that training in law enforcement or medicine probably involves highly detailed simulations in which the participants are playing the role they will later actually be in the real world.
 I would also guess that rock climbers and scuba divers don’t start out by climbing the most difficult faces or diving to record depths.
 They probably spent a great deal of time training and working up to higher and higher levels of difficulty and danger.

 In all of these cases, I think there is a common factor in the training: a level of safety.
 Perhaps the condition that there is a level of safety could broaden the definition of play for people of every age?
 That is, that there is a built-in safety factor so that the player can explore and learn without fear of serious consequences.
 The play still has to have meaningful and real consequences in order for the player learn but maybe not injurious or lethal consequences.
 In everyday contexts, it is pretty well known that safety (physical and psychological) is a crucial condition for learning.
 In fact, it is also clear that children who are fearful or anxious experience great difficulty learning and chronic anxiety might impair future learning.